 Doral receives water service from Miami-Dade County Water and Sewer Department's (WASD) Hialeah/Preston Water Treatment Plant (WTP).
 The plant is owned and operated by WASD, who is responsible for maintaining the distribution and treatment facilities serving the City.
-All together, WASD owns and operates three (3) regional water treatment plants throughout the County.
+Altogether, WASD owns and operates three (3) regional water treatment plants throughout the County.
 The capacity of WASD's regional water system is 473 million gallons per day (MGD).
 Infrastructure Element Policy 5A.1.1 of the City's Comprehensive Plan establishes the adopted level of service (LOS) standard for potable water at 126.82 gallons per capita per day.
+The City will revise this number after the Green Master Plan is completed and recommendations are implemented for water conservation efforts.